Welcome to the July Rhythm Challenge! This month we’re going to tackle housework.

 In March’s rhythm challenge we covered meal time rhythms, meal planning, and cooking.
 This month we’ll look at all the rest of what it takes to keep your house in order.
 Laundry, dishes, cleaning, errands.
 It all has to happen, so let’s make a plan that works for the ebb and flow of your family life!

 I’ll walk you through a bunch of questions below.
-Here’s a worksheet with space to write for you to download and print:
+You can sign up here to download your free Rhythm Challenge worksheet.

 Start by taking a couple minutes to walk around your house.
 How does being in your home feel to you?
 How do you want it to feel?